stove-labs/kitchen.stove-labs.com/docs/knowledge/tezos_protocol/node.md

 title: Node
 ---

-Tezos blockchain network relies on *nodes* to create a trustless environment, where secure appications in form of [smart contracts](../smart_contract/smart-contract) can run.
+Tezos blockchain network relies on *nodes* to create a trustless environment, where secure applications in form of [smart contracts](../smart_contract/smart-contract) can run.

 A node is a server that is connected to other nodes that form the blockchain network.
 The server runs the Tezos specific software that has two main responsibilities: